-The first challenge of garage storage is that, unlike most rooms, this one's not exactly furnished.
+The first challenge of using the garage for storage is that unlike most rooms, the garage is not exactly furnished.

-The good news is that the catchall furnishings you'll need garage storage don't have to be expensive or even attractive - just functional.
+The good news is that these catchall furnishings don't need to be attractive - just functional.
+And they don't have to be expensive, either.

-Here are some systems that you might consider for your garage, depending on what you use it for.
+Here are some garage storage systems that you might consider, depending on what you use it for.
 You will probably need a combination to meet all your needs.

 And small items can get lost within big cabinets unless you put boxes on the shelves to contain them.